 I want to teach a 4PD workshop.
 How can I arrange that?

 Please contact me at firstname.lastname@example.org in order to arrange one or more 4PD sessions.

 If I have questions about the Pace Path, or my specific school or college’s vision of the Pace Path, who should I speak to?

 Each school and college has several Pace Path representatives, as well as its own vision and expression of the Pace Path on the Pace Path website.
 Just like students who plan their time on the Pace Path using their Four Year Plans, the schools and colleges will likely adapt their own Pace Path plans for their students over time.
 It’s very exciting to be part of that and I believe many faculty would enjoy collaborating on that process.
 Faculty can simply reach out to the school and college representatives if they wish to be involved on the Pace Path.
 Additionally, we have a new initiative for faculty to submit proposals in order to best help us raise funding for Pace Path initiatives within the schools and colleges.
 More information on this can be found by contacting me at email@example.com.

 Stay tuned each month for a new Pace Path Corner in Opportunitas.
-For more information about the Pace Path, visit www.pace.edu/pacepath.
+For more information visit the Pace Path website.

 Here’s your shot to help keep Pace safe.
 The health and safety of the Pace Community is our top priority, and getting vaccinated against COVID-19 is a key part.
 Check back frequently as we announce vaccine availability for our community.

 Vaccine Availability for Pace

 Pace professors are going big this month when it comes to media mentions; talking COVID-19 recovery, the Biden administration, and much more.

 Fit to Print: April 2021